Avocados, avocado oil and cellulite: facts and myths

 This is so ridiculous I am not even going to waste time to analyse.
 Those oils will make your epidermis (the surface of your skin) soft, like any other oil, and the ground coffee beans will exfoliate it, like anything abrasive.

-Which is great - the surface of your skin will be softer and more hydrated.
+That is great - the surface of your skin will be softer and more hydrated.

 But that’s all: absolutely nothing will happen to your hypodermis (the deep layer of your skin, where cellulite is found) or to cellulite itself.